tler-liu/BrainRot/README.md

 # BrainRot

+The work in this repo is inspired by Andrej Karpathy's videos on YouTube.
-Implementing various ML architectures from scratch to generate GenZ slang.
-My space to tinker with machine learning algorithms.
+BrainRot implements various ML models with minimal library assistance to generate Gen Z slang.
+It is my space to rebuild popular machine learning algorithms.